yatisht/strain_phylogenetics/README.md

     $ python3 scripts/generate_plot_extremal_sites_data.py -in pruned-sumtree-for-cog_PARSIMONY.txt > plot_extremal_sites_data.txt
     $ Rscript --vanilla scripts/plot_parsimony.r plot_extremal_sites_data.txt extremal_sites_plot.pdf
 ```
 * The above command first creates raw input data for the extremal sites plot.
-Next, the R command accepts the generated data and creates a log(allele count) by parsimony plot for all variants sites in a given vcf.
+Next, the R command accepts the generated data and creates a log(allele count) by parsimony plot for all variant sites in a given vcf.
 It produces three plots, one of all data, one ignoring C>U mutations and one ignoring C>U and G>U mutations, as shown below.
 ![Extremal](/images/extremal.png)

 ### Compute distances between tree pairs